 Structure of Recruitment

-Friday, January 31: Philanthropy.
-Each PNM attends parties at all 5 chapters.
+Thursday, January 29 and Friday, January 30: Philanthropy.
+Each PNM attends parties at all 5 chapters, and a presentation from Gamma Phi Beta.
 The first selection is made after this round.

 Please note that a PNM may choose to leave the recruitment process at any time during Formal Recruitment.
 To do so, she must officially inform her Membership Recruitment Counselor (MRC) and the Panhellenic Council in writing.